Dipam03/my-ecommerce/README.md

    - Go to Actions tab in GitHub
    - Monitor the "Deploy to GitHub Pages" workflow
    - App will be live at: `https://Dipam03.github.io/crody-react/`
+    - Go to Actions tab in GitHub
+    - Monitor the "Deploy to GitHub Pages" workflow
+    - App will be live at: `https://Dipam03.github.io/my-ecommerce/`

 ### Manual Deploy Options